 Determining Fault in an Indiana Car Crash

 Because Indiana is a fault state, knowing whether the driver who caused your accident was distracted behind the wheel may be very important to your personal injury case.
-The Indianapolis car accident lawyers at Keller and Keller will consider this possibility when building a claim against the at-fault driver.
+The Indianapolis car accident lawyer at Keller and Keller will consider this possibility when building a claim against the at-fault driver.
 We offer a Zero Fee Guarantee to anyone who was injured by a distracted driver.
 This means that a consultation with any of our personal injury lawyers is free, and the only way our firm receives payment for its legal services is if a recovery is made on your behalf.
 Fill out the form on this page to get in touch with our Indianapolis law office today.